sc4ryb3ar/android/README.md

 - Image upload from Gallery
 - Image upload taken by Camera
 - Fine tune Notification Settings
-- Use Vanilla version to hide what App you use
+- Use Vanilla version to hide what kind of App you use
+- Use the defaut unicode emoji set in your coverations

 ### Requirements